 - Air pollution

-Most cases of lung cancer are preventable.
-By avoiding exposure to risk factors, you can significantly limit your chances of developing lung cancer.
+Thankfully, most risk factors for developing lung cancer are preventable.
+By minimizing these, you can significantly limit your chances of developing lung cancer.